Telcoin-Association/tel-v3/README.md

-# GMUNY to nGMUNY Migration
+# OldToken to NewToken Migration

 ## Overview
-This project implements a migration system from GMUNY (2 decimals) to nGMUNY (18 decimals) tokens at a 1:1 exchange rate using CREATE3 for deterministic deployment.
+This project implements a migration system from OldToken (2 decimals) to NewToken (18 decimals) tokens at a 1:1 exchange rate using CREATE3 for deterministic deployment.

 ## Contract Features

-### nGMUNY Token
+### New Token
 - ERC-20 compliant token with 18 decimals
 - Total supply: 100 billion tokens
 - Initial mint to migration contract upon deployment